schandani/GettingAndCleaningData/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The above zip file needs to be extracted in a working directory.
-Set this working directory using either setwd() command or using the menu options.
+Set this working directory using either setwd() command or using the menu options in RStudio under 'session'.
 Verify that the working directory is properly set by using the getwd() command.

 The attached R script (run_analysis.R) performs the following to clean up the data.